Importance Of GED With Regard To College Education

 The GED, also known as the General Education Development, tests your skills and abilities in five different fields in order to test your capability to handle college courses and job profiles.
-If you missed your schooling or became unable to be a graduate, taking this might be your first step to consider an admission in college.
+If you missed your schooling or became unable to be a graduate, taking this test might be your first step to consider admission in a college.
 Hence, there exists a connection between taking the test and admission in college.
 However, before delving into relationship with college, let us discuss the structure of the exam.

 GED Test Section:

-In order to get admission in the college, you must understand the basic sections covered.
+In order to get admission in a college, you must understand the basic sections covered.
 Let us see the content of the test in the following points:

 - Language Arts, Writing Part I and II: Part I of this section evaluates your skills in identifying sentence errors, using English language without faults and having adequate knowledge relating to proper punctuation, capitalization and vocabulary utilization.
 Part II asks you to write a response to a given topic of general interest.
-It also measures your skills of organizing relevant details and logical evidences while responding to a given essay prompt.
+It also measures your skills of organizing relevant details and logical evidence while responding to a given essay prompt.

 - Language Arts, Reading: In this section, you have to show your ability in comprehending given passages or written materials based on your standard knowledge of the outside world.
 You have to apply your understanding while answering questions based on the passages.

 - Science: Your basic application skills and inferring qualities of science subjects are tested in this section.

-- Social Studies: In this section you have display your knack for knowing staple societal facts of US, Canada along with World History, Geography, etc.
+- Social Studies: In this section you have to display your knack for knowing staple societal facts of US, Canada along with World History, Geography, etc.

 - Mathematics: This section checks your worth, in computing numbers, tricky mathematical operations and generating your own answers.

 GED Question Types:

-It is recommended that you have a good knowledge about the type of questions given, before understanding the college relation.
+It is recommended that you have good knowledge about the types of questions given, before understanding the college relation.
 Let us discuss them in the following points:

 - Passage Based Questions: The passage based questions of Language Arts, Writing Part I and Language Arts, Reading, both contain 50 multiple-choice questions.